 Should You Buy the Macai?

 The Arc'teryx Macai is one of the most expensive jackets we have ever reviewed.
-But the bomber construction, protective down insulation, and legendary Arc'teryx warranty all ensure this jacket a long lifetime.
+But the bomber construction, protective down insulation, and legendary Arc'teryx warranty all ensure this jacket a long life.
 In terms of dollars per year, we think this jacket will cost just a little more than other less expensive jackets that won't last as long.
-That little extra cost per year also gets you an extremely warm, weather resistant, and comfortable jacket.
+That little extra cost per year also gets you an extremely warm, weather-resistant, and comfortable jacket.
 If you can make the investment, we think it will pay off in the long run.

 What Other Ski Jackets Should You Consider?